+- 14. First line TB: GDF presented a proposal on first line TB.
 The objective is to provide 740.000 first line treatments in 2007 and 2008 as transitional grants for approximately 18 countries, and fund the creation of a strategic rotating stockpile of priority first line anti-TB drugs and provision of emergency grants.
 The requested budget is US\$ 19.1 million for 2007 and 7.8 million for 2008.
-This will have a strong impact in helping GDF to increase its purchasing power in Q3 2007 and to achieve price stabilization of anti-TB drugs.
-A further 20 to 25% price decrease is expected in the medium term as a result of UNITAID's contribution to the maintenance of a sustainable market and aggregated demand via GDF in its capacity as the lead global pooled procurement mechanism for anti-TB drugs.
+This will have a strong impact in helping GDF to achieve price stabilization of anti-TB drugs.
+A further 20 to 25% price decrease is expected.
 The risk of stock outs will also be minimized.
-Reduction of overall treatment costs can also be expected by reducing expensive freight/emergency orders via creation and implementation of a Strategic Rotating Stockpile of first line anti-TB drugs.
-Reduction of order volume volatility will also contribute to a greater stability of prices.

 This program will also incite manufacturers to participate in the WHO prequalification programme.
-UNITAID funding is requested to face a short term, one time gap in global funding for first line TB drugs.
-This short term gap arises from the evolution of donor channelling of TB aid from GDF towards Global Fund.
-The Board, taking into account the great efforts to improve the proposal adopts it exceptionally, based on the crisis situation, taking into account its impact on market dynamics.

-15. ACT scale up: WHO presented this proposal developed under RBM Harmonization working group umbrella.
+UNITAID funding is requested to face the crisis situation GDF faces to get appropriate funds.
+The Board adopts this proposal exceptionally, based on the crisis situation, taking into account its impact on market dynamics. - 15.
+ACT scale up: WHO presented this proposal developed under RBM Harmonization working group umbrella.
 The proposal is aimed at allowing in the short term (2007-2008) 15 countries to scale up delivery of ACT drugs at levels commensurate with country supply management capacities, and contribute to stabilize the volatile and immature ACT market and reduce prices.
 The total requested budget is US\$ 77.3 million.
-Mechanisms proposed to stabilize prices consists in the placement of firm orders for high volumes of ACT, through competitive bidding and central procurement, the attraction of new manufacturers to the market, the encouragement of quality and innovation; over the longer term (2009-2010) the retaining and encouragement of Artemisia annua growers, the stimulation of demand for ACT in both the public and private sectors and the increasing absorptive capacity for ACTs.

-The Global fund expressed some reservations on this proposal, as absorption performance by countries is questionable.
+The Global fund expressed some reserves on this proposal, as absorption performance by countries is questionable.

-Board members considered that the proposal didn't sufficiently demonstrate how it will impact the market in order to reduce volatility and deal with the countries' lack of capacity to absorb the distribution of drugs.
-Therefore the Board asked the Secretariat to continue working on that matter..
+Board members considered that the proposal didn't sufficiently demonstrate how it will impact the market in order to reduce prices and better address the countries capacities to absorb the distribution of drugs.
+Therefore the Board asked the Secretariat to continue working on that matter and decided to re-examine at a next Board meeting a revised proposal taking into account these concerns.